TheSkjegg/BuzzWire/README.md

 # Buzz Wire
-This repo holds the code, wiring and PCB files to build a Arduino Buzz wire game with timer and highscore as shown in this video: https://youtu.be/0P0GF0H_dCA?si=xbg_11h1RosW1U28
+This repo holds the code, wiring diagram and PCB files to build a Arduino Buzz wire game with timer and highscore as shown in this video: https://youtu.be/0P0GF0H_dCA?si=xbg_11h1RosW1U28

 Follwing parts are required:
 1. Some brake pipe or copper pipe